-The Michigan Model for Health™ is a comprehensive and sequential K-12 health education curriculum that aims to give school-aged children (ages 5-19 years) the knowledge and skills needed to practice and maintain healthy behaviors and lifestyles.
+The Michigan Model for Health™ is a comprehensive and sequential Pre-K through 12th grade health education curriculum that aims to give children the knowledge and skills needed to practice and maintain healthy behaviors and lifestyles.
 It provides age-appropriate lessons addressing the most serious health challenges facing school-aged children, including social and emotional health; nutrition and physical activity; alcohol, tobacco and other drugs; personal health and wellness; safety; and HIV.
 The Michigan Model for Health™ facilitates learning through a variety of interactive teaching and learning techniques.
 Skill development through demonstration and guided practice is emphasized resulting in the development of positive lifestyle behaviors for students and families.

 A little history